-Any person delivering the information specified in this paragraph must have successfully completed a boater safety course approved by the National Association of State Boating Law Administrators and this state.

-- (f) Unless the livery displays boating safety information in a place visible to the renting public.
+- Any person delivering the information specified in this paragraph must have successfully completed a boater safety course approved by the National Association of State Boating Law Administrators and this state. - (f) Unless the livery displays boating safety information in a place visible to the renting public.
 The commission shall prescribe by rule, pursuant to chapter 120, the contents and size of the boating safety information to be displayed. - (g) Unless the livery has a written agreement with the renter or lessee.
-The written agreement must include a list of the names, addresses, and dates of birth for all persons who will be aboard the vessel, as well as the time the vessel is required to be returned to the livery or another specified location and an emergency contact name, address, and telephone number.
-The livery shall maintain each agreement for no less than 1 year and, upon request, make each agreement available for inspection by law enforcement. - (h) Who is required to comply with s.
-327.395, unless such person presents to the livery the documentation required by s.
+The written agreement must include the name, address, and date of birth for the renter and the number of people aboard the vessel, as well as the time the vessel is required to be returned to the livery or another specified location and an emergency contact name, address, and telephone number.
+The livery shall maintain each agreement for no less than 1 year and, upon request, make each agreement available for inspection by law enforcement. - (4)(2) A livery may not knowingly lease, hire, or rent a vessel to a person who is required to comply with s.
+327.395 unless such person presents to the livery the documentation required by s.
 327.395(2) for the operation of a vessel or meets the exemption provided under s.
+327.395(6)(f). - $\underline{(5)}$ If a vessel rented or leased by a livery is unnecessarily overdue more than 12 hours after the contracted vessel rental time has expired, the livery must shall notify law enforcement the proper authorities.

-327.395(6)(f). - (i) Who is under 18 years of age. - (j) Unless the livery first obtains and carries in full force and effect a policy from a licensed insurance carrier in this state which insures the livery and renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the vessel.
-The insurance policy must provide coverage of at least \$500,000 per person and \$1 million per event.
-The livery and renter shall have proof of such insurance available for inspection at the location where the livery's vessels are being leased or rented, or offered for lease or rent, and shall provide to each renter the insurance carrier's name and address and the insurance policy number.
+- (6)(4)(a) A livery may not knowingly lease, hire, or rent a livery vessel personal watercraft to any person who is under 18 years of age. - (b) A livery may not knowingly lease, hire, or rent a personal watercraft to any person who has not received instruction in the safe handling of personal watercraft, in compliance with rules established by the commission pursuant to chapter 120. - (c) Any person receiving instruction in the safe handling of personal watercraft pursuant to a program established by rule of the commission must provide the livery with a written statement attesting to the same. - (7)(5) A livery may not lease, hire, or rent any personal watercraft or offer to lease, hire, or rent any personal watercraft unless the livery first obtains and carries in full force and effect a policy from a licensed insurance carrier in this state, insuring against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the personal watercraft.
+The insurance policy must shall provide coverage of at least \$500,000 per person and \$1 million per event.
+Other liveries must have sufficient insurance to cover the livery vessels.
+The livery shall must have proof of such insurance available for inspection at the location where livery vessels personal watercraft are being leased, hired, or rented, or offered for lease, hire, or rent, and shall provide to each renter the insurance carrier's name and address and the insurance policy number.
+Liveries shall offer insurance to the renter.